DataBiosphere/cgp-deployment/README.md

     Record the `PublicIP` in this response.
 This will be used for our Host VM.
 1. Go back to the AWS Console.
 1. Select the top toolbar.
 Click **Service**.
 Then, click **EC2**.
-1. In the sidebar under the **Network & Security** subsection, click the **Elastic IPs** link
+1. In the sidebar under the **Network & Security** subsection, click the **Elastic IPs** link.
-1. In the table, find the Elastic IP you generated earlier.
+1. In the table, find and select the Elastic IP you generated earlier.
 1. Click in the **Actions** button on top of the table.
 Then, click **Associate Address**.
 1. In the Instance textbox, put in the name of your Host VM.
-1. Afterwards, click the caret the **Private IP** textbox.
+1. Afterwards, click the caret on the **Private IP** textbox.
 There should be only one ip in the dropdown.
    That is your Host VMs private IP.
 Click on that IP.
 1. Finally, click **Associate**.

 ### 3. Add remaining settings to Security Group